Get faculty approval

 Selecting a destination

 Students in the Daniels Faculty of Architecture, Landscape, and Design can earn Faculty of Arts and Science credits while on exchange.
-If you wish to earn Architecture or Visual Studies credits, you should contact the partner institution or the CIE to verify the courses you wish to take are open to exchange students.
+If you wish to earn Architecture or Visual Studies credits, you must contact a Student Exchange representative from the CIE to verify the courses you wish to take are open to exchange students.
+Visit the Daniel's Faculty website to learn about departmental procedures regarding exchange.

 Please contact Daniels Office of the Registrar and Student Services (email@example.com) for other degree specific questions.